Sports events in England allowed to resume from Monday - WHIZ News

-MANCHESTER, England (AP) — Sports events will be allowed to resume in England from Monday, without any spectators and providing they comply with the government’s coronavirus protocols.
+MANCHESTER, England (AP) — Horse racing will be the first main sport to resume in England on Monday after the government approved the end of the 11-week shutdown of events if there are no spectators and coronavirus protocols are followed.

+Jockeys will wear masks and medical checks will be required on arrival and before leaving the course in the northeast city of Newcastle, where 10 races are planned.

-The guidance for elite sports bodies was published by the government on Saturday as COVID-19 lockdown restrictions that were imposed in March are eased further.
+The guidance that allows elite sports competitions to restart from Monday was published by the government on Saturday as COVID-19 lockdown restrictions that were imposed in March are eased further.
+Snooker and greyhound racing events have also been lined up for Monday.

-It paves the way for the planned June 17 return of the Premier League, the world’s richest soccer competition.
-The guidance includes a request that social distancing must be maintained in matches “during any disputes between players and referees, or scoring celebrations.”

-Horse racing and snooker have already lined up events for Monday in anticipation of the end of an 11-week shutdown of sports.

 “The wait is over,” Culture Secretary Oliver Dowden said.
 “Live British sport will shortly be back on in safe and carefully controlled environments.”